-Tiering cold data to low-cost object storage Edit on GitHub
+Tiering inactive data to low-cost object storage

-What’s not required for data tiering
+What’s not required for data tiering?

 Configurations that support data tiering